Request quote

 What Are RoHS Compliant Connectors & Why Are They Important?

 If you use electrical connectors in your products — regardless of whether you’re selling to a local or international market — RoHS compliant connectors should be on your radar.
+The RoHS directive serves as the regulatory framework that drives these requirements.

 Also known as the Restriction of Hazardous Substances Directive, RoHS compliance bans the use of ten of the most hazardous substances commonly found in electrical and electronic equipment.
 The directive was first introduced in the European Union nearly two decades ago, and variations of it have since been adopted by other countries and regions.

 In terms of product choices, there are many reasons to select RoHS compliant electrical connectors.
 Beyond meeting the regulations required to sell in markets bound by these restrictions, RoHS compliance is important because these certain hazardous materials are proven to be dangerous to the environment and to the health of those exposed to them.
+The RoHS directive also significantly influences the design of connectors, including material selection and performance requirements, to ensure both compliance and optimal functionality.

 Which Connector Materials Are Banned Under RoHS?